regoal1234-rgb/hackpad/README.md

 [x] I ran DRC and there are 0 errors

 ## CAD
-Designed using FreeCAD!
+Designed using Autodesk Fusion!
 It was painful.
 Be glad you have the current guide, I spent 10+ hours figuring out how to do everything correctly (and even like this I still did stupid stuff).

 ![img](https://github.com/regoal1234-rgb/img/blob/aed19abdb678c6f83908cacce41fac740f18d572/fffinal.png)